-The Siida museum had a room which displayed a comparison of the history of the area compared to the global history over the time.
-On the next floor there was the main exhibition which displayed the nature and culture of the area during the seasons which I found quite interesting and there was a lot to read.
-Next we went outside where we walked a trail which displayed different houses of the Sami.
+The Siida museum had a room which displayed a comparison of the history of the area compared to the global history over time.
+On the next floor, there was the main exhibition which displayed the nature and culture of the area during the seasons which I found quite interesting and there was a lot to read.
+Next, we went outside where we walked a trail which displayed different houses of the Sami.

-There were also a couple of traps displayed on how the Sami catched animals in the nature.
+There were also a couple of traps displayed on how the Sami caught animals in nature.

 Lunch and Pancakes

 After we recharged with pancakes we went to the starting point of our packrafting trip and inflated our packrafts.
 There were many mosquitoes.
-Caj and Katja decided to use some mosquitoe spray.
+Caj and Katja decided to use some mosquito spray.

-The first view minutes were already fantastic and we finally we got rid of the mosquities once we were on the lake.
+The first view minutes were already fantastic and we finally we got rid of the mosquitoes once we were on the lake.